MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 - Full-text Quick Find is available for Customer Engagement (on-premises) organizations, starting with Dynamics CRM 2015 Update Rollup 1.

-- For more detailed comparison of the searches available in Microsoft Dataverse, see: [Compare search options in Dataverse](/powerapps/user/search).
+- For more detailed comparison of the searches available in Microsoft Dataverse, see [Compare search options in Microsoft Dataverse](/powerapps/user/search).

 - All searchable fields in Dataverse search are processed in the language most closely matching the organization's base language, except Kazakh where all fields are processed using a basic, language-agnostic text processor.